MicrosoftDocs/MIMDocs/MIMDocs/microsoft-identity-manager-2016-connector-graph.md

     Picture 2.
 Application ID

 3. Generate new Client Secret by opening *Certificates & secrets*.
 Set some Key description and select the maximum duration.
 Save changes and retrieve the client secret.
-The client secret value will not be available to view again after leaving the page.
+The client secret value won't be available to view again after leaving the page.

     ![Image of add new secret button](media/microsoft-identity-manager-2016-ma-graph/new-secret-button.png)